azabiong/vim-highlighter/README.md

 ## One Time Highlight

-  The plugin provides an automatic feature that erases highlights after using.
-It would be useful when just one time quick scanning is needed at the cursor position.
+  The plugin has an automatic feature to clear highlights after use.
+This can be useful when you only need one quick scan from the cursor position.

   When the cursor is over a word that is not highlighted, pressing `HiErase` key sets '**One Time Highlight**'.
   The highlight stays on while the cursor is not moving, and automatically turns off after the cursor moves.